Last updated on May 23rd, 2023 at 02:50 am

-Clovers are annual, biennial and perennial flowering plants of the genus Trifolium and the pea Family Fabaceae.
+Clovers are annual, biennial, and perennial flowering plants of Trifolium and the pea Family Fabaceae.
 They have small, fragrant, pea-like flowers and round, 3-lobed leaves.
 Clovers grow mostly in the Northern Hemisphere.
-Cultivated worldwide, the clovers are used as a livestock feed, cover crop and green manure.
+Cultivated worldwide, the clovers are used as livestock feed, cover crops, and green manure.

-Clover is probably the only plant whose leaves are even more popular than its blossoms.
-There is a wealth of lore, legends and symbolism about this plant.
-Undoubtedly the most wide-spread belief about clovers is the auspiciousness of a four-leaf specimen.
+Clover is the only plant whose leaves are even more popular than its blossoms.
+There is a wealth of lore, legends, and symbolism about this plant.
+Undoubtedly the most widespread belief about clovers is the auspiciousness of a four-leaf specimen.
 The four-leaf clover is seen as a powerful magical talisman.
-“If you find an even ash or a four-leaved clover, rest assured you’ll see your true love ere the day is over”.
+“If you find an even ash or a four-leaved clover, rest assured you’ll see your true love ere the day is over.”
 This is a verse taken from an old magical charm from North England.

-For centuries, clover has been used in magic and divination, mostly to foresee and attract romance, love and marriage.
-For example, to dream of a clover meant that one would have a happy and prosperous marriage.
+Clover has been used in magic and divination for centuries to foresee and attract romance, love, and marriage.
+For example, to dream of a clover meant having a happy and prosperous marriage.
 In Wales, it was believed that a two-leaved clover, if found by accident and put under the pillow, would reveal, through a prophetic dream, the future lover.

 In some European countries, a girl or a young woman would place a four-leaf clover over a door.
 It was believed that the first man to walk through it would be her future husband.
 In a similar superstition from Quebec, a girl would place a four-leaf clover in her shoe.
-The first man whom she then meets would be a namesake of her husband-to-be.
+The first man she meets would be the namesake of her husband-to-be.

 The ancients depicted hope as a little child standing on tiptoe, holding tight in his hand a clover flower.
-One reason for this symbolism of hope was the observation that clover sometimes grew in places where it had never existed before.
-Today, many clover species are considered invasive, exactly because of this property of ‘spontaneously appearing’ (spreading) in new areas.
+One reason for this flower’s symbolism of hope was the observation that clover sometimes grew in places that had never existed before.
+Today, many clover species are considered invasive exactly because of this property of ‘spontaneously appearing’ (spreading) in new areas.

-In the Wikka tradition, finding a four-leaf clover was thought to not only bring good luck, but also enhance one’s mental and psychic powers.
-It was believed that four-leaf clovers grew only in places visited by the fairies, the elfs and the dwarfs.
+In the Wikka tradition, finding a four-leaf clover was thought to bring good luck and enhance one’s mental and psychic powers.
+It was believed that four-leaf clovers grew only in places visited by the fairies, the elves, and the dwarfs.

-There is a Cornish legend of a young milkmaid who once placed a handful of grass and four-leaf clover on top of her head.
+There is a Cornish legend of a young milkmaid who once placed a handful of grass and a four-leaf clover on her head.
 She did so to relieve the pressure from the heavy bucket full of milk that she had to head-carry back home.
-As soon as the clovers touched her head, she was able to see hundreds of fairies, elves and other tiny beings surrounding her.
+As soon as the clovers touched her head, she could see hundreds of fairies, elves, and other tiny beings surrounding her.

 The clover plant, however, is haunted by some dark beings, too.
 German folklore has the concept of feldgeister, or field spirits/demons, who dwell in the trees and plants.
 One of these demons is Kleesau, also known as Clover Sow.
 He resides in clover meadows and steals human children.

-According to an old belief from Bohemia, a sprig of red clover secretly put in a husband’s shoe ensured his faithfulness, even if he travelled very far from home.
-A four-leaf clover placed under his pillow made certain that he would dream of her.
+According to an old belief from Bohemia, a sprig of red clover secretly put in a husband’s shoe ensured his faithfulness, even if he traveled very far from home.
+A four-leaf clover under his pillow made certain he would dream of her.

-Traditionally, red clovers were associated to money, success and prosperity.
-It was once customary to carry a red clover flower while signing any financial contracts and obligations.
+Traditionally, red clovers were associated with money, success, and prosperity.
+It was once customary to carry a red clover flower while signing financial contracts and obligations.